tim-rayner/mirror-mirror/README.md

 ```

 **Note**: This configuration allows any origin to access the API.
 For production, consider restricting the `origin` array to specific domains.

+### API Key Authentication

+If you've enabled API key authentication in your MMM-Remote-Control configuration, you'll need to:

+1. Set the `apiKey` in your MMM-Remote-Control config.js
+2. Add the same key to your `.env` file as `VITE_MIRROR_API_KEY`
+3. The API key will be automatically included in all requests

+**Troubleshooting API Key Issues:**

+- If you get "Forbidden: API Key Not Provided!" errors, check that `VITE_MIRROR_API_KEY` is set in your `.env` file
+- Ensure the API key in your `.env` file matches the one in your MMM-Remote-Control configuration
+- API keys are case-sensitive

 ## 🎨 Design System